-24 City of Chicago, FY2017 Budget Overview, p.
+26 City of Chicago, FY2017 Budget Overview, p.
 22; and Ordinance 2016-7981.

-In addition to amusements such as live performances and sporting events, the 9.0% amusement tax also applies to charges for cable television and streaming services like Netflix and Spotify that are delivered electronically to users with billing addresses in the City of Chicago.
+In addition to amusements, such as live performances and sporting events, the 9.0% amusement tax also applies to charges for cable television and streaming services like Netflix and Spotify that are delivered electronically to users with billing addresses in the City of Chicago.
 A previous partial exemption of the tax to cable television providers was eliminated effective January 1, 2015.
 Also effective January 1, 2015, the City eliminated the partial tax exemption on the admission fee paid for special seating areas, such as sky boxes.
 This tax, however, will be reduced by any other city tax shown to be imposed on these admission fee charges.
-The City of Chicago clarified its language on the exemption of live DJ performances from the amusement tax on December 1, 2006.25
+The City of Chicago clarified its language on the exemption of live DJ performances from the amusement tax on December 1, 2006.27

-A ruling on electronically delivered amusements issued by the City of Chicago Department of Finance on June 9, 2015, Amusement Tax Ruling #5, stated that the City's amusement tax applies to charges paid for electronically delivered television shows, movies or videos (e.g. Netflix); electronically delivered music (e.g. Spotify); and games delivered on-line or otherwise.
+A ruling on electronically delivered amusements issued by the City of Chicago Department of Finance on June 9, 2015, Amusement Tax Ruling #5, stated that the City's amusement tax applies to charges paid for electronically delivered television shows, movies or videos (e.g. Netflix); electronically delivered music (e.g. Spotify); and games delivered online or otherwise.
 The ruling went into effect on September 1, 2015.

-A lawsuit was filed in Cook County Circuit Court26 challenging Amusement Tax Ruling #5 in October 2016.
+A lawsuit was filed in Cook County Circuit Court28 challenging Amusement Tax Ruling #5 in September 2015.
 Shortly thereafter, the City amended its Amusement Tax ordinance to incorporate the basic terms of the Ruling.
 A decision issued by Cook County Circuit Court on May 24, 2018 upheld the City's interpretation of the amusement tax and dismissed the case.
-A notice of appeal was filed by the plaintiffs on June 21, 2018 and on September 30, 2019, the Illinois Appellate Court affirmed the Circuit Court's ruling.
-On December 20, 2019 the plaintiffs filed a petition asking the Illinois Supreme Court to hear the case.27
+A notice of appeal was filed by the plaintiffs on June 21, 2018, and on September 30, 2019, the Illinois Appellate Court affirmed the Circuit Court's ruling.
+On December 20, 2019, the plaintiffs filed a petition asking the Illinois Supreme Court to hear the case.29 On March 25, 2020, the Illinois Supreme Court declined to review the case, affirming the lower court's ruling on the City's Tax Ruling #5 to apply the amusement tax to electronically delivered media and entertainment technology products.30